Machine Learning Terms and Methods

 Dropout

-A form of regularization useful in training neural networks.
+A form of regularizationarrow-up-right useful in training neural networksarrow-up-right.
 Dropout regularization works by removing a random selection of a fixed number of the units in a network layer for a single gradient step.
 The more units dropped out, the stronger the regularization.
 This is analogous to training the network to emulate an exponentially large ensemble of smaller networks.
-For full details, see Dropout: A Simple Way to Prevent Neural Networks from Overfitting.
+For full details, see Dropout: A Simple Way to Prevent Neural Networks from Overfittingarrow-up-right.

 Dynamic Bayesian Networks

-A Dynamic Bayesian Network (DBN) is a Bayesian network (BN) which relates variables to each other over adjacent time steps.
+A Dynamic Bayesian Network (DBN) is a Bayesian networkarrow-up-right (BN) which relates variables to each other over adjacent time steps.

 Encoder